 Courage to Care offers personal and professional development programs specifically tailored for university, college and TAFE students.

-- Holocaust survivors, ‘living historians’ share their experiences with participants, emphasising the story of their rescue and support provided by others – the support which enabled them to survive.
+- Holocaust survivors, ‘living historians’, share their experiences with participants, emphasising the story of their rescue and of the support provided by others – the support which enabled them to survive.

 - A discussion, in which a trained workshop leader positions the content in a specific contemporary context.
 Participants reflect on their personal perceptions of discrimination in their profession, empowering them to become upstanders.

-The Courage to Care tertiary program has been developed specifically for the education and community services professions, however, our team of educators are constantly developing new programs tailored to specific audiences across NSW and the ACT.
-If you are interested in this program, please contact Courage to Care on firstname.lastname@example.org for more information.
+The Courage to Care tertiary program has been developed specifically for the education and community services professions.
+Our team of educators, however, are constantly developing new programs tailored to specific audiences across NSW and the ACT.
+If you are interested in this program, please contact Courage to Care on email@example.com for more information.

-This program runs annually with all third year student teachers at the University of Notre Dame.
-We also run the program at professional development days for teachers at schools in Sydney and offer teachers workshops during our exhibitions.
+This program runs annually with all third-year student teachers at the University of Notre Dame.
+We also run the program at professional development days for teachers at schools in Sydney and during our exhibitions, offer workshops to teachers.